 The nature of the protection afforded to communication and information systems shall depend on an assessment of the value of the assets at stake and of the potential damage if security were to be compromised, on the physical nature and location of the building in which the system is housed, and on the location of that system within the building.

 7.4.
 Contingency plans

-Detailed plans shall be prepared in advance for the protection of classified information during an emergency.
+Detailed plans shall be in place in advance to ensure the protection of classified information in the event of an emergency.

 8. SECURITY DESIGNATORS, MARKINGS, AFFIXING AND CLASSIFICATION MANAGEMENT

 8.1.
 Security designators